-- CHE 114 General Chemistry I. Fundamental principles of inorganic atomic structure and the periodic table, nomenclature, solutions, kinetics and equilibria, reactions, and chemical calculations.
-Three hours lecture and three hours laboratory weekly.
+- CHE 133 Introduction to Organic and Biological Chemistry.
+Designed for students of biology, home economics, agriculture, nursing, and education.
+Includes an introduction to acids and bases, structures and reactions of some of the more important organic compounds, and a survey of biochemistry with applications to nutrition and physiology.
+Prerequisite: CHE 153.
+Corequisite: CHE 131.
+Winter, with sufficient demand. - CHE 131 Introduction to Organic and Biological Chemistry Lab.
+Required for students taking CHE 133.
+Prerequisite: CHE 151.
+Winter, with sufficient demand. - CHE 153 College Chemistry I. Fundamental principles of inorganic atomic structure and the periodic table, nomenclature, solutions, kinetics and equilibria, reactions, and chemical calculations.
 Prerequisites: two years high school algebra and a Math ACT of 16 or above or MAT 103.
-Fall. - CHE 124 General Chemistry II.
-A continuation of CHE 114 including an introduction to qualitative analysis.
-Prerequisite: CHE 114.
+Corequisite: CHE 151.
+Fall. - CHE 151 College Chemistry I Lab.
+Required for students taking CHE 153.
+Fall. - CHE 163 College Chemistry II.
+A continuation of CHE 153 including an introduction to qualitative analysis.
+Prerequisites: CHE 153 and Grade of C or better in both CHE 153 and 151.
+Corequisite: CHE 161.
+Winter. - CHE 161 College Chemistry II Lab.
+Required for students taking CHE 163.
 Winter. - CHE 214 General Organic Chemistry I. Classification, nomenclature, synthesis, properties, and uses of the compounds of carbon, including chemical reaction mechanism, stereochemistry, and isomerism.
 Laboratory work includes separation and purification techniques and the synthesis and identification of different types of compounds.
 Three hours lecture and four hours laboratory weekly.
 Prerequisite: CHE 124.
 Fall, with sufficient demand. - CHE 224 General Organic Chemistry II.
 A continuation of CHE 214.
 Prerequisite: CHE 214.
 Winter, with sufficient demand.